 Now in its fifth year, the Curatorial Trainee Programme offers excellent opportunities for career development and learning, opening up opportunities in curating, commissioning and production, research, communications, audience development, gallery education and the broader arts sector.

 Since 2013 the programme has supported ten emerging curators, who have all gone on to secure prestigious roles within arts organisations in London, nationally and internationally directly after completing their time at Chisenhale Gallery.

 "My time at Chisenhale Gallery has been my most exciting and positively-challenging work experience.
 I have grown immensely through the invaluable mentorship that I have received, alongside the trust and responsibility placed on my practice"

 “Everything I know and apply in my current position I learned at Chisenhale Gallery.
 I am thankful to Chisenhale for working hard on keeping these two traineeships as fully paid positions.
 This is one of the few opportunities of its kind in the UK.”

 Exhibitions & Events Trainee 2015–16

 The programme comprises two roles, Curatorial Assistant: Commissions and Curatorial Assistant: Engagement.
-Both roles will open for applications in January 2019.
-To stay informed please visit the opportunities page of our website or follow Chisenhale Gallery on social media.
+To stay informed about opportunities, please sign up to our newsletter or follow Chisenhale Gallery on social media.

 The Curatorial Trainee Programme 2016-19 is supported by Sirine & Ahmad Abu Ghazaleh.